irenealgi/irenealegre.com/case-studies/unmortgage.md

 ---
 layout: post
-title: "Internal tool for Unmortgage"
+title: "Internal tool for Wayhome"
-description: Unmortgage is an alternative to renting that enables customers to gradually purchase the home they live in.
+description: Wayhome is an alternative to renting that enables customers to gradually purchase the home they live in.
-permalink: unmortgage
+permalink: wayhome
 ---

 * **Project type:** Work project